-Water Corporation is leading the way in supporting reconciliation and closer partnerships with Aboriginal and Torres Strait Islander peoples by teaming up with International Water Association Australia (IWAA) and the Australian Water Association (AWA) to offer an Emerging Indigenous Water Leaders (EIWL) scholarship.
+Water Corporation is leading the way in supporting reconciliation and closer partnerships with Aboriginal and Torres Strait Islander peoples by teaming up with International Water Association Australia Committee (IWAA) and the Australian Water Association (AWA) to offer an Emerging Indigenous Water Leaders (EIWL) scholarship.

 In a first for an Australian water utility, the scholarship will provide opportunities for members of the Western Australian Indigenous communities to share their knowledge, improve networking and enhance the value of their contribution to the sustainable management of water and, crucially, its connection to Indigenous culture.